sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 the instructions in the Creating a Liferay Workspace article:
 [https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/creating-a-liferay-workspace](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/creating-a-liferay-workspace)
-Once your Liferay workspace is created, create a `beginning-liferay-development` folder in the `modules` folder.
+Once your Liferay workspace is created, create a `beginning-liferay-development` folder in your Liferay workspace's `modules` folder.
 Navigate to the new folder and then use this command to create your Guestbook application:

     blade create -c GuestbookPortlet -p com.liferay.docs.guestbook com.liferay.docs.guestbook

 This command creates a project named `com.liferay.docs.guestbook`. `-c GuestbookPortlet` specifies the name of the class to be generated. `-p com.liferay.docs.guestbook` specifies the package in which the class is to be generated.
 By default, the `mvcportlet` template is used.
-You could have specified this explicitly using the `-t mvcportlet` option.
+You can explicitly specify this using the `-t mvcportlet` option.
 When you use the `mvcportlet` template, Blade Tools creates a portlet class (the name of which can be specified with the `-c` option) in a package (the name of which can be specified by the `-p` option) in your project's `src/main/java` folder.
 Blade Tools also creates your application's JSP files and language properties file in your project's `src/main/resources` folder.

-Import your project into Liferay IDE now.
+After you've created your project, import it into Liferay IDE.

 Note: Two important concepts for Liferay 7 development are modules and components.
 A *module* is the one and only type of Liferay 7 plugin.
 A